rebelinux/Diagrammer.Core/Docs/dev-guide/examples/example6.md

 ---
 comments: true
 ---

-** This time, we'll turn on the DraftMode attribute to make it easier to troubleshoot and fine-tune the diagram. **
+This time, we'll turn on the DraftMode attribute to make it easier to troubleshoot and fine-tune the diagram.

+When enabled, the **DraftMode** feature generates a simplified, draft version of the diagram.
+This mode highlights layout boundaries, disables advanced rendering options, and uses placeholder icons or labels, making it easier to identify alignment issues, spacing problems, and node relationships.
+DraftMode is especially useful during the design and troubleshooting phase, allowing you to quickly iterate and fine-tune the diagram before producing the final polished output.

 This is a simple example demonstrating how to create a 3-tier web application diagram using the PSGraph module, without using any object icons.